The Importance of Internal Marketing

 Internal marketing creates an environment that enables organizations to focus on whatever needs changing internally so they can enhance their external marketplace performance.
 Happy campers internally mean happy customers externally.

-Internal marketing helps organizations deliver better customer service by aligning, coordinating, and motivating employees.
+Internal marketing helps organizations deliver better customer experiences by aligning, coordinating, and motivating employees.

 What are the benefits?

-Organizations benefit from higher employee satisfaction and retention.
-Recruitment and training have costs, so when employees stay longer and are more satisfied with their jobs, that helps organizations save money.
+Organizations benefit from higher employee satisfaction, and retention.
+Recruitment and training have costs, so when employees stay longer, and are more satisfied with their jobs, organizations save money.

 Now, who wouldn’t want to work for an organization with a culture like that?